-1. Introduction
+1. Introduction, toxicological evaluation and legislation

 Topic 1.
 Introduction to the subject.
 Some milestones of the use of food additives.
 Definitions of additive and processing aid and differences.
 Benefits of the use of additives.
 Conditions of employment and food security.